 The dissertation is expected to be a mature and competent piece of writing, embodying the results of significant original research.
-Physical requirements for preparing a dissertation (i.e., quality of paper, format, binding, etc.) are prescribed online in the Guide for the Preparation of Theses and Dissertations; a copy is also available in the Graduate School Office.
+Physical requirements for preparing a dissertation (i.e., quality of paper, format, binding, etc.) are prescribed online in the Guide for the Electronic Submission of Theses and Dissertations; a copy is also available in the Graduate School Office.
 For specific aspects of form and style, students are advised to use Kate L. Turabian's A Manual for Writers of Term Papers, Theses, and Dissertations (Eighth Edition, 2013).
 Special physical problems regarding preparation of dissertations should be taken up with the Assistant Dean for Student Programs.

 Graduate students also have the option of submitting their dissertation electronically, to facilitate access to their work through online databases.
 Students must be registered at Duke during the semester in which they defend their dissertations and therefore must take their final dissertation examination while classes are in session.
 It is best to schedule a final examination (the so-called "thesis defense") early in the fall or spring semester.
 Examinations during the summer terms are almost impossible to arrange and should be avoided, if possible.
 Examinations between semesters are permitted only in exceptional cases.

 - Schedule exam during school semester.
 At the beginning of the semester be sure to register for continuation and to complete the Apply to Graduate process in DukeHub.